Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 For one, I really like the fact Busuu incorporates videos of native speakers into their lessons.
 This is in contrast to Rosetta Stone’s lessons that simply rely on images.

-You can see vividly see the person speaking and observe their body language, hand gestures and facial expressions.
+With Busuu, you can see vividly see the person speaking and observe their body language, hand gestures and facial expressions.
 In my opinion, this is extremely important and adds value.

 I think the nonverbal aspects of communication are very telling and can help you pick up the language faster.